Fragtality/PilotsDeck/README.md

 **File Format**<br/>
 A Package File is just a normal Zip-Archive with another Extension (.ppp instead of .zip).<br/>
-So when your finished with you Package Contents, just zip everything into an Archive and change the File Extension.<br/>
+So when you'r finished with you Package Contents, just zip everything into an Archive and change the File Extension.<br/>
 Make sure the Folder Structure is preserved (relative Paths) and that the package.json File is at the Root of the Archive.
 Do not use any fancy Options - just create a plain Zip File!<br/>